Our top 5 commonly asked questions on guns:

 - ls gun violence a gun problem or a heart problem?

-- Is it my God-ordained right to carry a gun?
+- Is it my God-ordained right to carry or own a gun?

-- Can we implement gun restrictions and protect Second Amendment rights?
+- Is it possible to implement gun restrictions and protect Second Amendment rights?

-- How can I be distinctly Christian in how I approach gun and gun violence?
+- How can I be distinctly Christian in how I approach guns and gun violence?

 - How can I help?